INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/06 - Diffie-Hellman/06 - Diffie-Hellman.md

 6. Each side can now use this computed value `abg` as a symmetric key that can encrypt their communications.

 Oscar can not retrieve `a` nor `b` even though he does possess a lot of clear text information.
-No computer can — so far — solve a **discrete logarithm problem**, so this Diffie-Hellman exchange method is safe to use.
+No computer can—for now—solve a **discrete logarithm problem**, so this Diffie-Hellman exchange method is safe to use.
 	*If a quantum computer could one day be performant enough to efficiently retrieve the private keys, we would be in a big mess really*

 ****
 ## MITM